JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 Expectations of these early readers were not dissimilar to those of John the Baptist in his campaign as herald for the Messiah.
 They sent the book to kings, queens, popes, presidents, senators, congressmen.
 Many appear to have expected our world leaders to instantly embrace it as commands direct from God,  to drop to their knees in repentance, and to set about the immediate inauguration of the age of Light and Life.

-The revelators gave us the Urantia Papers, not "The Urantia Book" nor its transformation to "The Fifth Epochal Revelation."
+The revelators gave us the Urantia Papers, not “The Urantia Book” nor its transformation to “The Fifth Epochal Revelation.”
 That was man's doing.
 One effect was to send orthodox Christianity to scurry for cover.
 I'm sure that was not intended by the revelators.
 In fact it appears to be one of their great hopes that Christianity would be persuaded to switch their primary teaching  away from Paul's Christology and to Jesus' revelation of the nature of God.

 This is not really a criticism of Paul.
 The revelators indicate their full awareness of the essential role of Paul for the survival of any knowledge of a Jesus of Nazareth into modern times.
 Without Paul, the memory of Jesus would probably have disappeared from our records.
 The Papers tell of the disciple, Abner, who rigorously clung to Jesus' teaching with a no compromise attitude.
 Abner and his followers quickly disappeared from the pages of history.